 You can really use whatever your favorite veggies are here.
 Cauliflower, green beans, Brussels sprouts, carrots would all be delicious.

 Coleslaw ~ Cool creamy coleslaw is a wonderful contrast to the crisp roasted veggies, “meaty” lentils and tangy BBQ sauce.
-I use a simple vegan mayo based dressing with store-bought coleslaw mix for convenience.
+I use a simple homemade vegan mayonnaise based dressing with store-bought coleslaw mix for convenience.

-My favorite vegan mayo is Vegenaise.
+My favorite store-bought vegan mayo is Vegenaise.
 Hellman’s (Best Foods) also make a vegan mayo.

 If you want to chop your own cabbage and carrots, go for it.
 If you want to make a homemade vegan coleslaw dressing using cashews or tofu, be my guest.
 Use your favorite coleslaw recipe, but don’t leave it out altogether…it’s an important flavor and texture component of these power bowls!